 2. Social media management

 Become proficient in social media management, a skill that is in demand across all sectors, and turn your leisure into a lucrative career.
 While most people use social media to keep in touch with loved ones, it’s also a powerful channel for reaching new customers and expanding existing clientele.
 Now more than ever, companies are utilizing social media as a means of advertising and customer service.
 The complex interplay of customers, influencers, and brands is essential knowledge for any social media manager.
+To succeed in their roles, social media managers should also know how to schedule a post on Facebook, engage audiences on various platforms, interpret and utilize analytics to refine strategies, and adapt to the evolving trends and algorithms of different social media channels.

 A successful sales conversion takes place when clients take actions that increase engagement with the company’s digital presence, such as their website or social media pages.